Terms & Conditions

 Where conflicts are identified which cannot be managed in a way that protects your interests, then we will be unable to provide further services to some or all of the persons to whom our Engagement Letter applies.
 If this arises, we will inform you promptly in writing.

-b) disbursements, subscriptions or other ancillary third-party fees and charges are payable by you in addition to our fees, unless expressly agreed in writing.
-We will provide you with notice of any anticipated disbursements and will seek your prior consent before incurring these costs on your behalf.
+We will provide you with notice of any anticipated disbursements and charges and will seek your prior consent before incurring these costs on your behalf.

 We intend to exercise these rights only where it is fair and reasonable to do so.

-We will take all reasonable steps to keep your information confidential, except where:
+We will take all reasonable steps to keep information about you and the the information you provide to us confidential, except where:

 a) we need to disclose your information to third party service providers (including auditors of client monies if applicable) or regulatory bodies in performing the Services, other professional advisers, or insurers or as part of an external peer review from time to time.
 Our files may also be subject to review as part of the quality review program of Chartered Accountants Australia and New Zealand.
 By accepting the Terms and our Engagement Letter you acknowledge that, if requested, our files relating to this engagement will be made available under this program.
 We will take reasonable steps to ensure any such recipient (other than a regulatory body) keeps such information confidential on the same basis;